Partner Lifecycle12 min read

 • Create advisory boards with strategic partners

-Success Metrics: Renewal rate, expansion revenue, partnership tenure, strategic partnership growth
+Success Metrics: Partner retention rate, expansion MRR, partnership tenure, strategic partnership growth

 Partner Lifecycle Management Best Practices